Sen Graham: Syria withdrawal without plan can lead to chaos

-ANKARA, Turkey (AP) — Republican Sen. Lindsey Graham says a U.S. withdrawal from Syria without a plan would lead to chaos and an “Iraq on steroids.”

-Graham spoke to reporters in the Turkish capital Ankara on Saturday, a day after meeting with Turkish officials.
-The senator says: “The goal of destroying ISIS is not yet accomplished.”
+Speaking to reporters in the Turkish capital Ankara a day after meeting with Turkish officials, the Republican senator from South Carolina said a plan to withdraw from Syria should ensure that the Islamic State group is defeated, that Iran is contained and that Turkey is protected from threats from Kurdish rebels.

+“I am urging President Trump not to do what President Obama did, which is just to get out and not to understand what happens when you just get out,” Graham said, adding that the goal of destroying IS militants in Syria has not yet been accomplished.

-Turkish and U.S. defense chiefs were working on a plan to move Syrian Kurdish militia away from Turkey, Graham added.
+The senator added that the Turkish and U.S. defense chiefs were working on a plan to move Syrian Kurdish militia away from the border with Turkey, but did not provide further details.

-A prominent voice on foreign affairs in the U.S., Graham met with Turkish President Recep Tayyip Erdogan on Friday and also held discussions with the foreign affairs and defense ministers and Turkey’s intelligence chief.

 Most Read Nation & World Stories